findirfin/findirfin.dev/md/content/posts/Good AI.md

 ![](/images/Pasted%20image%2020250222151140.png)
 https://lmstudio.ai/, run AI locally

-This is how I recommend most people run AI locally (and I recommend everybody run AI locally.)
+This is how I recommend most people run LLMs locally (and I recommend everybody run AI locally.)
 It will recommend models that your computer can handle and has a good interface.

 ---
 # Ollama
 ![](/images/Pasted%20image%2020250222151433.png)
 https://ollama.com/, run AI locally

-Ollama is a great way to run AI locally.
+Ollama is a great way to run LLMs locally.
 It does everything through the CLI, but it isn't hard to learn how to use it.

 ---